 If this sounds appealing (or you just need some quick, poetry activities in your back pocket), be sure to check out my Poem of the Week Bundle.

 Knowing how you’ll begin each day not only makes planning easier, but it’s especially helpful for grounding high-anxiety students.
+Because they know what to expect, they’ll feel at ease walking into your classroom.

 Teach a New English Class Need #5: A Solid Curriculum with Meaningful Assessments